Skip to main content

 This would be like Meta one day deciding it didn’t like how a competitor was using React, and serving every single Facebook user a story on their home feed, brutally disparaging that competitor.
 It’s clearly a dramatic overreach.

-In any case, Matt wasn’t done.
+But Matt wasn’t done.
 Matt went on flexing (read: abusing) his power by updating the WordPress trademark policy to retroactively disincentivize the use of the term “WP” in titles of products and companies.
 (Here’s the source on that change.)

+I want to emphasize the word “retroactively” in the above paragraph.
 You know why you constantly get notifications saying “we’ve updated our terms”?
 Because you legally have to do that.
 To just change the terms without letting people know is shady at best, and actively malicious at worst.

 Altering the WordPress trademark policy is yet another abuse that should make any remotely impartial observer shudder.
 Why would anyone want to use a software with an oligarch dictating the terms, and changing them on a whim, with no warning?